 PRESENTED BY THE POARCH CREEK INDIANS

-Here’s your Daily News for November 12.
+Good morning!
+Will it ever stop raining?
+Here’s your Daily News for Wednesday, November 14, 2018.

 A Message from The Poarch Creek Indians

 - Being productive, staying connected and helping Alabama thrive are embodiments of the Poarch mission to create goodness out of what we have.

 - That’s the message of the Poarch Creek Indians’ new advertising campaign that continues this week.

 - Poarch’s 2018 campaign includes two much-anticipated commercials, “Land” and “Craft” — real stories about real people in the place they call home.